Enter your email address below and subscribe to our newsletter

 Instructions

-• Preparation: Allow the egg to come to room temperature, then crack it into a bowl.
+• Preparation: Crack a room temperature egg into a bowl.
 Add the grapeseed oil to the immersion blender container.
-Add the Dijon Mustard.
-Add the White Vinegar.
+Add the Dijon Mustard and the White Vinegar.

 • Lemon: Squeeze the juice of one lemon or lime.
 The lemon should yield approximately two to three tablespoons of lemon juice.
 Add it to the container.